opentechinstitute/commotion-docs/commotionwireless.net/docs/supported-devices/index.md

 site_section: docs
 categories:
 created: 2013-07-07
-changed: 2013-12-28
+changed: 2014-09-15
 post_author: critzo
 lang: en
 ---

 <p>Commotion is supported on a variety of devices and platforms.
-We list devices as "supported" after active testing on the latest release of our software.
-We're constantly testing new devices and documenting our work on our developer site, <a href="https://wiki.commotionwireless.net">wiki.commotionwireless.net</a>.</p>
+We list devices as "supported" after active testing with the latest release of our software.
+We're constantly testing new devices and documenting our work on our <a href="https://wiki.commotionwireless.net">developer wiki</a>.</p>

-<p>If your device is not listed here, we encourage you to look on the <a href="https://wiki.commotionwireless.net/doku.php?id=development_resources:router:hardware_in_testing">developer site wiki</a>, or <a href="/contact">contact us</a> to ask about it!</p>
+<p>If your device is not listed here, we encourage you to look on the wiki page for <a href="https://wiki.commotionwireless.net/doku.php?id=development_resources:router:hardware_in_testing">router testing hardware</a>, or <a href="/contact">contact us</a> to ask about it!</p>

 <div id="routers" style="width:100%;">
 <h2>Supported Devices by Category</h2>